richelbilderbeek/k3reviews/K3Faq.md

 I am an adult male working at a university as a researcher.
 See [my website](http://www.richelbilderbeek.nl) for more details.

+## Can I also submit my reviews?

+Sure, you are welcome to join the current team and add your reviews.
+All we ask is to stick to the current format, as we will use that format for our (future) statistics.

+You can submit your work by
+ * (1) an email to Richel ([See Richel's email address here](http://richelbilderbeek.nl/Email.png))
+ * (2) join the team of collaborators (you will need a GitHub account for this)

 ## What is your goal of these reviews?

 ### Mark